Faith-Based Board Leadership & Development Program Coaches #

 Kim and her husband, Steve Triller, have been happily married for 47 years.
 They are proud parents of five children and grandparents to seven grandchildren, cherishing the time spent with their growing family.

-As Vice President of Education & Leadership Development, Kimberly oversees the Trust’s work to strengthen and build nonprofits, including programs for board governance, leadership, and fundraising.
-Before coming to the Trust in 2019, Kimberly spent over 20 years as Vice President for two private liberal arts colleges, most recently The King’s College in NYC.
-Her executive experience covers organizational capacity building, strategic planning, change theory, and developmental coaching.
-She received her Ph.D. in higher education administration and has been a widely published author, frequent speaker, and organizational consultant.
-She has served on both local and national boards and mentored dozens of young professionals who now serve in businesses and nonprofits across the country.
+As Vice President of Programs & Partnerships, Kimberly oversees Trust initiatives to strengthen nonprofits and build partnerships across the Pacific Northwest.
+She leads a portfolio of capacity-building programs for nonprofit leaders, including work in board governance, executive leadership, and fundraising.
+Before joining the Trust in 2019, Kimberly served for over 20 years as Vice President at two private liberal arts colleges.
+Her executive experience spans organizational strategy, leadership development, and change management.
+She holds a Ph.D. in higher education administration, is an author and frequent speaker, and has served on both local and national boards.
+One of her greatest joys is mentoring emerging leaders across the nonprofit and business sectors.

-Ron is a senior fellow at the M.J.
-Murdock Charitable Trust and has extensive experience in both the business and nonprofit sectors.
-For twenty years he led Western Family Foods as its CEO.
-As well, he has held a number of leadership positions on nonprofit boards.
-King graduated from Washington State University and the Stanford Executive Program.
-He and his wife, Pam, reside in Cedar Mill and have two adult daughters.
+As a senior fellow at the Murdock Trust, Ron King offers insight into the Trust’s work based on his experience in both the business and nonprofit sectors.
+For twenty years, Ron led Western Family Foods as its CEO.
+He has also served on a number of nonprofit and business boards in leadership positions.
+He is a graduate of Washington State University and the Stanford Executive Program.